-When you make a contribution to Barrington Baptist Church, you are providing for impact at every level... from keeping our buildings & grounds ready to welcome our guests, to making space for students to hear about the God who created them, loves them, and has abundant life in store for them. to ensuring that the grace & truth of our Lord Jesus is known both here in Barrington and beyond.
+When you give to Barrington Baptist Church, you don't just give to one thing, you give to the vehicle of change: the church.
+You provide for impact and influence at every level: keeping our buildings & grounds ready to welcome our guests, making space for students to hear about the God who created them, loves them, and has abundant life in store for them, and ensuring that the Grace & Truth of our Lord Jesus is known in Barrington and around the world.
 Your giving keeps life-changing ministry going today and for the generations who will come next.
-Thank you!
+Thank you!!

 Square Cash is a simple, secure way to give with no fee.

 Click on Sign In and set up with your debit card.

 Send gift to $Bbcgiving.

 By check or cash - make your check payable to Barrington Baptist Church and mail it to the church at

 25 Old County Road

 Bank Bill Pay - contact your bank to set up payment(s)